UWPCE-PythonCert/IntroPython2016a/slides_sources/source/exercises/functions_as_args.rst

 The second argument to the scoring function is one of three strings: small, medium or large.

 The score for weapons across the various categories follow the fibonacci scale such that acceptance tests for the scoring function follow the following pattern.
+Keep in mind that you need not do any math to get the tests to pass.

 .. code-block:: python